Registering a death

 If the death has been referred to a coroner, the coroner's officer will advise you what to do.

-You will need to bring supporting documents to confirm the details of the deceased (eg passport, driving licence, birth certificate, marriage/civil partnership certificate, council tax bill, NHS medical card, change of name deed) and also some form of ID to confirm your details (eg passport, driving licence, council tax bill).
+You will need to bring supporting documents to confirm the details of the deceased (eg passport, driving licence, birth certificate, marriage/civil partnership certificate, council tax bill, NHS medical card, change of name deed) and also some form of ID to confirm your details, and to prove your identity as the informant (eg passport, driving licence, council tax bill).

 How much does it cost?